mohamuhsin/react-essentials-practice/README.md

 - Props
 - State

-Practicing and diving deep into React Core
+Practicing and diving deep into React Cor